DarkDk123/Data-Structures-Algorithms/Java + DSA/Lec 39 - OOP 3 - Principles - Inheritance, Polymorphism, Encapsulation, Abstraction/Outline.md

 3. To address this, you can use casting like `Child obj = (Child) new Parent()`, if you are sure the object is indeed an instance of the Child class.
 However, this may lead to runtime errors if the object is not of the correct type.

+### **1.1 Types of Inheritance :**
+   **A. Single Inheritance :**  A Child Class inheriting a Parent Class.

+   **B. Multi-level Inheritance :** A child class inherits from another class, and that parent class, in turn, inherits from another class.
+It creates a chain of inheritance where each class is a child of the previous one in a hierarchical structure.

+   **C. Multiple Inheritance :** When a child class inherits more than 1 parent classes.
+Not directly supported in java.
+(Will be covered in Interfaces).

+   **D. Tree/Hierarchical Inheritance :** Multiple child classes inherits single parent class, hence forming a tree like structure.

+   **E. Hybrid Inheritance :**  Combination of all above 4 Inheritances, not supported in java directly.